springboardretail/springboard-client-ruby/README.md

 This is the [Springboard Retail](http://springboardretail.com/) (a point-of-sale/retail management system) client library for Ruby.
 It provides access to the Springboard Retail HTTP API.

-It is a wrapper around the [Patron](http://toland.github.com/patron/) HTTP client library.
-Supports MRI 1.9+.
+It is a wrapper around the [Faraday](https://github.com/lostisland/faraday) HTTP client library.

 You can find [documentation here](http://rdoc.info/github/springboardretail/springboard-client-ruby).